-All Minnesota Threshold Network meetings are free and open to the public.
+Minnesota Threshold Network meetings are free and open to the public.
 Donations of the heart accepted.

 THE ART OF NATURAL DEATH CARE: a movie, discussion, and demonstration